kushyzee/100-days-of-code/log.md

 **Today's progress**: Worked on a coding exercise using C

 **Thoughts**: I started working on Harvard CS50 problem set one which is done using the c language.
 I couldn't figure out how to solve the problem correctly and I had to research about it online and finally figured it out

+### Day 25: July 7.
+2022

+**Today's progress**: Finally completed CS50 problem set 1

+**Thoughts**: Aftering tinkering with the problem today, I finally worked it out and successfully passed all the test.
+I have submitted it and move on to the next problem